magento/devdocs/src/guides/v2.4/rest/tutorials/orders/order-admin-token.md

 ### Get the admin authorization token

-Most REST calls to Magento require an [authorization](https://glossary.magento.com/authorization) token.
+In a production environment, you would typically [create an integration]({{page.baseurl}}/get-started/create-integration.html) and supply the integration token with any REST call that requires admin privileges.
 The token allows Magento to verify that the caller is authorized to access a system resource.

-To get a token, you must specify the user's username and password in the payload.
+Here, we will supply an admin token instead.
+To get a token, you must have 2FA configured.
+Your request must specify the admin user's username and password as well as the 2FA one-time authorization code in the payload.

 By default, an admin token is valid for 4 hours.
 To change this value, log in to Admin and go to **Stores** > **Settings** > **Configuration** > **Services** > **OAuth** > **Access Token Expiration** > **Admin Token Lifetime (hours)**.